10 Most Dangerous Cities in the UK (2023 Update)

 Bradford has a population of more than half a million people and is in Northern England.
 It has an overall crime rate of 13,300 per 100,000, which is one of the highest in the country.
 More than 20,000 incidents of violence and sexual offenses were recorded in 2020: marginally higher than 2019’s figure and equivalent to 6,100 per 100,000.

-Bradford came to prominence in the 19th Century as a major textile manufacturing location thanks to its easy access to coal, iron, and fleece.
+Bradford came to prominence in the 19th Century as an important textile manufacturing location thanks to its easy access to coal, iron, and fleece.
 It has gained the nicknames of Wool City and Woolopolis.
 It also became the first UNESCO City of Film.
 However, unemployment rates in some areas of Bradford are over 25%, and the city is said to have some of the worst levels of social deprivation in the UK.

 Nottingham’s city has a population of 337,100, making it the UK’s 14th largest city.
 It is considered one of the most dangerous cities in the UK, although knife crime has dropped in the city.
 The number of homicides reported in the year to March 2020, just before the UK went into lockdown, was 14, representing a significant rise from nine in the 12 months previous.
 Although violent crimes against the person were down, there was a big rise in stalking and harassment, and in public order, possession of weapons offenses, and firearm offenses.